 A Safe Home for Women and their Children

-The Village of Hope, in Salisbury, Maryland, is a not-for-profit, non-denominational organization which provides a transitional home for at risk women and children.
+The Village of Hope, in Salisbury, Maryland, is a not-for-profit, non-denominational organization that provides a transitional home for at risk women and children.

 The Village works in partnership with residents and their families to build skills and abilities that will empower them to lead self-sufficient, productive lives.

 Women accepted into our TRANSITIONAL LIVING program come from all walks of life.
 Often, they are caught in a self-perpetuating cycle of homelessness, domestic violence, alcohol and/or drug abuse and financial deprivation.
-The program offers up to two years of residency in one of 14 furnished apartments located in the Village of Hope residence building.
-Clients of the Village are required to establish a written, time-oriented plan for achieving self-sufficiency.
+The program offers up to two years of residency in one of 15 furnished apartments located in the Village of Hope residence building.
+Working with a Social Worker, clients are required to establish a written, time-oriented plan for achieving self-sufficiency.